Did I ever tell you about the time I played Desdemona?

 There are a lot of those in the world.
 If you’re able to help someone cross even one off the list, we’re all better off.

-So if you’re wrestling with what your art is for, think about how your product makes your customers feel.
+So if you’re wrestling with what your art is for, think about how it makes your customers feel.
 Think about how it helps them become the person they long to be.
 Then in a way that feels honest, simple and true.

 And prepare to be very, very busy.

 If you've liked what I've had to say,